 - Make maple sugar on snow.
 Growing up in Vermont in a family with many farmer relatives, every spring I sampled the world’s most fabulous candy.
 Anyone can make it.
 Collect clean, fresh snow and pack it hard into small bowls.
-Leave it outdoors until you’re ready .
-Boil some maple syrup until a bit of it dribbled into cold water forms a ball you can lift out with your fingers.
+Leave it outdoors until you’re ready.
+Boil some maple syrup (or honey) until a bit of it dribbled into cold water forms a ball you can lift out with your fingers.
 Drizzle onto the bowl of snow, where the syrup will harden into a soft maple leather.
 Pull it off, pop it into your mouth.
-Indescribable sweet pleasure!
-Chasing it with a sour dill pickle cuts the sweetness and enables you to keep eating.
+It’s a chewy, toffee-like treat!

 - Make snow cream.
 Many parts of the nation consider this mixture of fresh snow, sugar, milk (cream, evaporated milk, or half-and-half) and vanilla a winter treat.
 I’ve tasted it but never made it myself.
 If you do make it, work fast or make it outside just before serving to keep your snow cream cold.
 Here’s a variation that adds frozen strawberries.